 Though specific land costs varied greatly depending on an area's location and underlying zoning, the price of land is a major component of a developer's overall cost of producing housing.
-(See Table I-59 below.)
-A recent Planning Department study that explored options for expanding the City's inclusionary housing requirements compiled cost information from a variety of data sources.
+(See Table I-60 on the following page) A recent Planning Department study that explored options for expanding the City's inclusionary housing requirements compiled cost information from a variety of data sources.
 It showed that land for housing development in San Francisco often cost around \$110,000 per unit.